2026 APCCMPD Awards Call for Submissions

 Nominees for the MCEA may be self-nominated or nominated by a peer.
 Individuals who wish to nominate a mid-career educator should first obtain the approval of the prospective nominee.

-The MCEA Nomination Form will require the following for completion:
+The MCEA Nomination Form will require the following:

-• A brief description of the nominee’s impact as a clinician-educator in pulmonary, critical care, and/or pulmonary critical care fellowship training.
+- A brief description of the nominee’s impact as a clinician-educator in pulmonary, critical care, and/or pulmonary critical care fellowship training.
+The applicant's statement should align with the award purpose and attributes outlined in the scoring criteria.

-• Two (2) Letters of Support that should describe how the nominee has demonstrated excellence as an educator of Fellows-in-Training within pulmonary, critical care, and/or pulmonary critical care fellowship training.
-This should align with the MCEA Purpose and Eligibility and Review Criteria.
+- Two (2) Letters of Support that should describe how the nominee has demonstrated excellence as an educator of Fellows-in-Training within pulmonary, critical care, and/or pulmonary critical care fellowship training.

-• Confirmation that, if selected, awardee will attend the upcoming APCCMPD 2024 Annual Conference to be held February 28-March 1 in Las Vegas, NV.
+- Confirmation that, if selected, awardee will attend the upcoming APCCMPD 2026 Annual Conference to be held March 4-6 in Scottsdale, AZ.

 Selection Process

-• The Awards Selection Committee (ASC) will review all nominees.
+- The Educator and Funding Awards Review Committee will review all nominees.
 The committee will develop a ranked slate of the top qualifiers, based on the eligibility criteria.
-The ASC Chair will present the ranked slate of the top qualifiers to the APCCMPD BOD for voting.
+The Educator and Funding Awards Review Committee Chair will present the ranked slate of the top qualifiers to the APCCMPD BOD for voting.

 Awardee Recognition